mudler/LocalAI/examples/autoGPT/README.md

 cd LocalAI/examples/autoGPT

+cp -rfv .env.example .env

+# Edit the .env file to set a different model by editing `PRELOAD_MODELS`.
+vim .env

 docker-compose run --rm auto-gpt
 ```

 Note: The example automatically downloads the `gpt4all` model as it is under a permissive license.
 The GPT4All model does not seem to be enough to run AutoGPT.
 WizardLM-7b-uncensored seems to perform better (with `f16: true`).

-See the `.env` configuration file to set a different model with the [model-gallery](https://github.com/go-skynet/model-gallery) by editing `PRELOAD_MODELS`.

 ## Without docker